thumulakaru/Unit-4-project/README.md

 {% endblock %}
 ```

-When this file is load into the browser the variables in the file and the base template are put together and displayed.
+When this file is loaded into the browser the variables in the file and the base template are put together and displayed.

-### Post insert and representation(Succes Criteria #2)
+### Post insert and representation(Success Criteria #2)
 The client requires to insert the posts and display the posts.
-To insert a new post I used a simple form embedded with basic valdation.
-The data is then inserted into a databaase.
-Which in intself are very easy tasks.
+To insert a new post I used a simple form embedded with basic validation.
+The data is then inserted into a database.
+Which in itself are very easy tasks.
 Here is an image of the form that I used to collect the data.

 ![Post insert form](https://github.com/thumulakaru/Unit-4-project/blob/main/assets/new_entry.png)

-**Fig.12** *This is the form that is ued to input the data into the form.*
+**Fig.12** *This is the form that is used to input the data into the form.*

-The harder part of this client requirement was to display the posts as they needed to be repeateted infinitely depending on the number of posts.
-Thus, including the same piece of code many times I decided to use `jijna2` extension for `html`and repeat an array given to the website.
+The harder part of this client requirement was to display the posts as they needed to be repeated infinitely depending on the number of posts.
+Thus, including the same piece of code many times I decided to use the `jinja2` extension for `html`and repeat an array given to the website.
 The given posts array is run through `{% for post in posts %}` to get each element inside the array.
 Here is the full code that I used to represent all the posts that was entered to the database.

 ```.html
 {% for post in posts %}